 And further, it relates to the ability of each community to work independently, and to be able to operate singularly, without an outside government department arbitrarily making decisions on what they should get.
-Communities get told "you will only receive this piece of infrastructure and no others".
+Communities get told, "You will only receive this piece of infrastructure and no others."
 This occurs even when a community states their desire to choose a different infrastructure project, but the outside government flexes their political muscle and states that no such project will be approved.
 If we want our communities to become self-sufficient, then that should be the operational direction of this department, Mr. Speaker.
-Now in talking about infrastructure, since that is what I am trying to ask about.

-Does any kind of inventory list exist under CG&S, where old infrastructures were provided to the local hamlets or which are in the process of being transferred to the hamlets in future years?
-Does any kind of inventory list exist, or does CG&S even keep track of it?
+Now, in asking about infrastructure, does any kind of inventory list exist under CGS where old infrastructures were provided to the local hamlets or which are in the process of being transferred to the hamlets in future years?
+Does any kind of inventory list exist or does CGS even keep track of it?
 Thank you, Mr. Speaker.